Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

 This guide will explain how to create custom effects for cards.
 We created an easy-to-use, flexible system that allows for creative effects to be applied to your mod.

+Effects are modifiers that are attached to specific cards, and affect the game entities in one way or another.

 ---

 ###On precise grammar...